shehreendheda/katacoda-scenarios/createslo/intro.md

-In this activity, you will create a Monitor Based SLO for the fictional ecommerce app, Storedog, to track the SLI that “99% of time, the p99 latency of viewing the home page should be lower than 8 seconds.”
+In this activity, you will create a Monitor Based SLO for the fictional ecommerce app, Storedog, to track the SLI that, 99% of time, the p99 latency of viewing the home page should be lower than 6 seconds.

 Monitor Based SLOs can be created from one or more Monitors.
 In Step 1, you will explore and search the metrics available for the app to create the SLI.
 In Step 2, you will create a Monitor as the SLI for the SLO, and in Step 3, you will create the Monitor Based SLO.